apache/causeway-site/content/applib-guide/how-tos/how-to-01-160-How-to-create-or-delete-objects-within-your-code.md

     }

 Creating or deleting objects is then done by invoking those methods on the container.

+###Examples

-For example the following code would then create a new Customer object within another method:
+The following code would then create a new
+Customer object within another method:

     Customer newCust = getContainer().newTransientInstance(Customer.class);